-In connection with our decision to modify the equity awards under the director compensation program, the board of directors also determined that, immediately following the 2019 annual meeting of stockholders, in lieu of the option grants contemplated by the director compensation program, each non-employee director who has served on our board of directors for at least six months will receive an option to purchase 25,000 shares of our common stock, the chair of the board and lead director would receive an additional option to purchase 25,000 shares of our common stock and Dr. Sigal would receive an option to purchase 5,000 shares of our common stock.
+In connection with our decision to modify the equity awards under the director compensation program, the board of directors also determined that, immediately following the 2019 annual meeting of stockholders, in lieu of the option grants contemplated by the director compensation program, each non-employee director who has served on our board of directors for at least six months will receive an option to purchase 25,000 shares of our common stock, the chair of the board and lead director would receive an additional option to purchase 25,000 shares of our common stock.
 Each of the options granted immediately following the 2019 annual meeting of stockholders has an exercise price equivalent to fair market value of a share of common stock at the time of grant and, except for the option that will be granted to Dr. Sigal, vests in full on the earlier of the first anniversary of the date of grant and the date of the next annual meeting of stockholders, subject to continued service, with full acceleration upon a change in control of our company.
 The option granted to Dr. Sigal vests in equal annual installments over three years from April 2, 2019, subject to continued service, with full acceleration upon a change in control of our company.
 Each option has a term of 10 years.